Why Are the Emirates (UAE) Supporting the RSF?

 The Role of RSF

 The UAE have financed the Sudanese government already in the 1980s, and demanded repayment in the form of food exports.
-This was a strong driver for the modernization of agriculture in Sudan.
+This was a strong driver for the modernisation of agriculture in Sudan.
 After 1989, in the times of international sanctions on Sudan due to Omar Al-Bashirs policy of genocide and backing terrorism, the UAE, though a western ally, didn’t care about these sanctions, and took over the monopoly as buyer, while the RSF also expanded it's business into protection money, drug trafficking, usurious loans and car theft.
 The war in Yemen brought even greater petrodollar profits from 2014 onwards, as Hemedti recruited thousands of young mercenaries for the then anti-Houthi alliance of Saudi Arabia and the UAE.

 In November 2014 the EU initiated the Khartoum Process, and heavily relied on the RSF as a border guard.
-The EU supplied them with ressources, but more than all with the international reputation of being an official Border Guard.
+The EU supplied them with resources, but more than all with the international reputation of being an official Border Guard.

 Under the UAE's control and funding, the military conflicts in Sudan and the UAE's support for the RSF are being used to advance the UAE's financial and strategic interests in Sudan.
 This is why the continuation of military conflicts in the region is in the UAE's interest as it guarantees control over the region under war conditions.